In this version of the Designer Challenge, Sabrina was given 3 sofa options to select from and designed a room around one of them.

 I’m loving the organic look right now so a light shade with a tree branch stem and woven baskets are a must.
 The chandelier just meshes everything together.
 This silver antler lighting is the perfect twist between rustic and modern.

 What do you think?
 Is mixing styles your thing?

 Mixing styles is definitely for me, Sabrina!
 The soft grey paired with the pink is absolutely gorgeous.
 And the touch of vintage- ahhhhhhh!

-Is this the sofa you’d pick to design a room around or would you select the Charleston like Alicia did?
+Now tell me, is this the sofa you’d pick to design a room around or would you select the Charleston like Alicia did?
 Which one speaks to you?

 P.S.
 Want to partake in an upcoming Designer Challenge?
 Shoot me an email.